MonsieurCode/android-source-patch/README.md

 ## Modify Kernel Video Source to Achieve 720p

-I instead replaced the generic 720p entry in kernel/drivers/video/omap2/displays/panel-generic-dpi.c with the following entry.
+Place the generic 720p entry in kernel/drivers/video/omap2/displays/panel-generic-dpi.c with the following...

     {
        {